-8.6 The environmental health department should co-ordinate liaison with other relevant departments and set up meetings to discuss how air quality considerations can be taken into account in other policy areas, including development plans, local transport plans, economic development plans and strategies, and sustainable development strategies.
+7.6 The Scottish Government recommends that local authorities should take a multidisciplinary approach to LAQM.
+There should be effective links between all the relevant local authority departments.
+The local authority environmental health department should ideally lead and co-ordinate liaison and discussions with other relevant departments and set up meetings to discuss how air quality considerations can be taken into account in other policy areas relevant to the authority, including development plans, local transport plans, economic development plans and strategies, and climate change/sustainable development strategies.

-Local authority's own contributions to improving air quality
+A local authority's own contributions to improving air quality

-8.7 Many local authorities already run at least some of their vehicles or those of their contractors on alternative fuels and can use vehicle purchase or hire agreements to specify emissions standards.
+7.7 Many local authorities already run at least some of their vehicles, or those of their contractors, on alternative fuels and can use vehicle purchase or hire agreements to specify emissions standards.
 Authorities can also lead the way in developing travel plans for their staff by encouraging them to use public transport, where possible, instead of travelling to work by car.

-8.8 Local authorities can use green purchasing policies to specify the use of locally sourced products, thereby reducing transport requirements.
-They can also increase their energy efficiency by reducing emissions from large boiler plants in their buildings and set environmental conditions in their service contracts with outside contractors.
+7.8 Local authorities can use green purchasing policies to specify the use of locally sourced products, thereby reducing transport requirements.
+They can also increase their energy efficiency by reducing emissions from large boiler plants in their buildings, increasing building estate efficiency and set environmental conditions in their service contracts with outside contractors.

-8.9 The Scottish Government is keen that local authorities should continue to act as a catalyst in this way and to communicate their commitment to delivering cleaner air in their local air quality strategy.
+7.9 The Scottish Government is keen that local authorities should continue to act as a catalyst in this way and to communicate their commitment to delivering cleaner air from their operations in the local air quality strategy.
 This will be the basis for encouraging other organisations and businesses in the area to develop their own strategies to bring about improvements in air quality.